imdrasil/jennifer.cr/docs/relations.md

     attachable_id: int32?
   )

-  # Klass options specifies the exact union of models allowed to use this one
+  # klass options specifies the exact union of models allowed to use this one
   belongs_to :attachable, Union(Post | Comment), polymorphic: true
 end